 5. Best for New Shooters: Ruger American

 For the last entry on this list, we’re going with something a little bit different.
 Rather than a rifle meant to take game or hit targets at 1000 yards, we think it’s important to consider rifles that make it easy for new shooters to embrace the sport.

-To do that, not much would be better than a .22 bolt action rifle from Ruger will help you new shooter start off right.
-There are a few advantages to training with a rife like this.
+This .22 bolt action rifle from Ruger will help you new shooter start off right.
+There are a few advantages to training with a rifle like this.
 First and foremost, you can load it one round at a time, which will make it much safer for new or skittish shooters, and help them take their time.

-Also, .22 doesn’t have much recoil and thus shooters won’t be likely to develop a flinch over time.
-This one is great to do that training on, as it has iron sights and a great trigger: this is the rifle we wish we had learned on years ago.
-It comes in a durable black finish and is itself a great rifle: the bedded stock makes this an excellent shooting rifle.
+The .22 LR round doesn’t have much recoil – so it helps new shooters avoid anticipating the shot.
+This is a rifle we wish we had learned on years ago.
+It comes in a durable black finish and an embedded stock makes that makes it a solid all rounder.
 For training or for small game, it would be hard to beat the Ruger American.

 Why get a bolt action rifle in the 21st century?